saraysc/nomad-exchange/README.md

-# ajax-project
+# nomad-exchange

-A dynamic HTML, CSS, and JavaScript solo project.
+A program where the user can create a travel itinerary and keep track of the expenses in US dollars.